cgohlke/pymol-open-source-wheels/README.md

-# Wheels for Pymol-open-source for Windows
+# Pymol-open-source Wheels for Windows

 This repository provides unofficial binary wheels for [Pymol-open-source](https://github.com/schrodinger/pymol-open-source) for Python for Windows.